diegodlh/zotero-cita/README.md

-# WikiCite plugin for Zotero
+# Cita: a Wikidata addon for Zotero
 A [Zotero](http://www.zotero.org/) plugin adding citation metadata support, with back and forth communication to [WikiData](https://www.wikidata.org/), citation extraction from file attachments, and local citation network visualization.